SaxxAppeal/ovpn-killswitch/README.md

 # ovpn-killswitch
 Spawns OpenVPN connection and monitors external IP for changes.
 If a change is detected, qbittorrent-nox service is shut down and the SysAdmin is notified.
+This script has been updated to run daemonized.

+To daemonize:
+Create the file vpn.service at /etc/systemd/system with the following 7 lines:

+[Unit]
+After=network.service
+[Service]
+WorkingDirectory=/script
+ExecStart=/script/killswitch.sh
+[Install]
+WantedBy=multi-user.target

+I also chose to modify the qbittorrent-nox.service file to require that the vpn is running in order for it to also run.
+To do this, edit /etc/systemd/system/qbittorrent-nox.service and add the following line to the 'Unit' section:

+Requires=vpn.service

 -Dependencies-